DevTeam/Pure.DI/readme/FooterTemplate.md

 ### OnNewInstance Hint

-Determines whether to generate the _OnNewInstance_ partial method.
+Determines whether to use the _OnNewInstance_ partial method.
 By default, this partial method is not generated.
 This can be useful, for example, for logging purposes:

 ```c#
 internal partial class Composition